 The expense form asks for the date of travel, where you traveled from, where you traveled to, round trip mileage, parking costs, and toll fees.
 You must include the name and address of the treatment center you visited.
 Keep this sheet and continue to update it for the duration of your medical treatment.
 Once you have fully recovered from your workplace injury, submit the completed form with your receipts attached to the insurance company.
 If you have long-lasting medical expenses, submit a form every 90 days during treatment.
 The company will pay your medical mileage reimbursement within 60 days of your submission of the form.
 If you do not receive your payment within 60 days, contact the insurance company.

 Medical mileage reimbursement is your right as an injured worker in California.
 Despite decreasing rates of repayment per mile in recent years, injured workers can still receive more than half of their travel and related costs back.
-If you’re facing a claim denial, workers’ compensation retaliation, or another such issue, contact our team of workers’ compensation attorneys for legal help today.Read More
+If you’re facing a claim denial, workers’ compensation retaliation, or another such issue, contact our team of workers’ compensation attorneys in Orange County for legal help today.Read More

 Calling in sick at work – whether you’re actually sick or not – is your right as an employee.
 Taking a sick day is a common request when employees come down with a cold, the flu, or another illness.
 Sickness may not only render an employee unable to perform his or her job, but it may also be contagious and liable to spread to other employees.